mo-sangha/book/chapters/nature-as-awareness.typ

 Then conditioned mind is essentially turning in on itself, like water pouring into water, as mind recognizing mind.

+This phase corresponds with the 3rd of the 5 paths as stated by Patrul Rinpoche:

+#quote(block: true, attribution: [_A Brief Guide to the Stages and Paths of the Bodhisattvas_ @lotsawa-bodhisattva-stages])[
+  The path of seeing is so called because it is the stage at which we first see the supermundane wisdom of the noble ones.
+]

 This phase corresponds with the 3rd of the 5 paths: "The path of seeing is the direct perception of the truth of reality through nonconceptual samadhi concurrent with intelligence that immediately follows the supreme attribute.
 The path of seeing is said to mark the point at which one becomes an Arya, or a noble one." #todo([TODO: this is a quotation from Mipham's "The Entrance to the Way of the Wise" aka "Introduction to Scholarship", hunt down that text.])

-According to Patrul Rinpoche, "It is called the path of seeing because it is here that one first sees the supermundane wisdom of the noble ones."
-It is the entrance to the first bhumi, known as Perfect Joy.
-(It is said in the pith instructions that the path of accumulation is the stage of understanding, the path of joining is the stage of experience, and the path of seeing is the stage of realization.) #todo([TODO: This text is copied from a wiki, we probably have to cite that if we're keeping this text.
-Might be better to find the original?])

 In phase 1 we are introduced to the fruit (11th bhumi) as the path.